TipTop: (Almost) Exact Solutions for Influence Maximization in Billion-scale Networks: - An Efficient -optimal Solution

 We note that the benefit in selecting the node $b(u)$ does not appear in the above ILP as it is embedded in the Benefit Sampling Algorithm (BSA) in \cite{Nguyen161}.

-On one hand, the above ILP can be seen as an SAA of the CTVM problem as it attempts to find optimal solutions over the randomly generated samples.
+On one hand, the above ILP can be seen as a Sample Average Approximation (SAA) of the CTVM problem as it attempts to find optimal solutions over the randomly generated samples.
 On the other hand, it is different from the traditional SAA discussed in Sec. \ref{sec:stoc} as it does not require the realization of all random variables, i.e., the status of the edges.
-Instead, only a local portion of the graph surrounding the sources of RR sets need to be revealed.
-This critical difference from traditional SAA significantly reduces the size of each sample, effectively, resulting in a much more compact ILP.
+Instead, only a local portion of the graph surrounding the sources of hyperedges sets need to be revealed.
+This critical difference from traditional SAA significantly reduces the size of each sample, effectively, results in a much more compact ILP.